Course Summary

 This course will equip you with the skills to confidently and thoroughly analyze mobile devices in forensic investigations.

-The candidate will be familiar with the various methodologies and platform specific resources used by Android devices when creating device and system backups
+The candidate will understand the methodologies and platform-specific resources used by Android devices to create device and system backups.

-Android Device Forensics and Analysis of File System, Evidence Locations and User Activity
+Android Device Forensics: File System, Evidence Locations, and User Activity

-The candidate will demonstrate an understanding of the techniques and tools used during the collection, preservation and analysis of Android mobile device data including the file system structure, user activity and common artifact locations.
+The candidate will demonstrate proficiency in the techniques and tools for collecting, preserving, and analyzing data from Android mobile devices, including the file system structure, user activity, and common artifact locations.

 iOS Backup and Cloud Storage Forensics

-The candidate will be familiar with the various methodologies and platform specific resources used by iOS devices when creating device and system backups
+The candidate will be familiar with the methodologies and platform-specific resources used by iOS devices for creating device and system backups.

-iOS Device Forensics and Analysis of File System, Evidence Locations and User Activity
+iOS Device Forensics: File System, Evidence Locations, and User Activity

-The candidate will demonstrate an understanding of the techniques and tools used to collect and analyze data from Android and iOS mobile devices.
+The candidate will demonstrate an understanding of the tools and techniques used to collect and analyze data from both Android and iOS mobile devices.

 Mobile Malware and Spyware Detection and Analysis

-The candidate will demonstrate an understanding of how mobile malware interacts with Android and iOS devices and the tools used to detect and analyze malicious activity.
+The candidate will demonstrate knowledge of how mobile malware interacts with Android and iOS devices, as well as the tools used to detect and analyze malicious activity.

-The candidate will demonstrate an understanding of the tools and techniques used to review, analyze and investigate third party application activity.
+The candidate will be skilled in the tools and techniques used to review, analyze, and investigate the activity of third-party applications on mobile devices.

-The candidate will be familiar with artifacts created by third party applications on Android and iOS devices.
+The candidate will understand the artifacts created by third-party applications on both Android and iOS devices.

 Other Popular Courses